Thor (band): Biography

 Thor performing at the 2018 South Park festival in Tampere, Finland.

 Thor started out as a concept band in 1973.
-They used the names "Thor", "Centaur" and "Mikl Body Rock".
-These entities were the brainchild of Jon Mikl Thor, a vocalist, musician and body building champion who won titles such as Mr. USA and Mr. World Canada.
-He decided to combine muscle with music.
-In every show Jon Mikl Thor would appear as "Thor The Rock Warrior".
-Mikl Body Rock aka "Thor" toured throughout North America seeking fame and to garner enough attention to secure a record deal.
-The press dubbed them "Kings of Muscle Rock" or "Warriors of Gladiator Rock".
+They used the names "Thor", "Centaur", and "Mikl Body Rock", conceived by Jon Mikl Thor, a vocalist, musician and body building champion who won titles such as Mr. USA and Mr. World Canada, with the intention to combine muscle with music.
+In every show, Jon Mikl Thor would appear as "Thor The Rock Warrior".
+Thor as "Mikl Body Rock" toured throughout North America seeking to garner enough attention to secure a record deal.

 In 1976, Jon Mikl met guitarist Frank Soda while touring Canada.
 Frank Soda joined "Thor" who also became known as "Thor and The Imps".
 The band toured constantly in the Eastern USA and Canada region building a large following.
-The first album was recorded in Toronto, Ontario, Canada under the name Thor and was called Muscle Rock.
-Released by the independent label God Of Thunder Records, the record became a success, and gained the attention of various managers and producers who wanted to sign the act.
+The first album was recorded in Toronto, Ontario, Canada, under the name Thor and was called Muscle Rock.
+Released by the independent label God Of Thunder Records, the record gained the attention of various managers and producers who wanted to sign the act.
 Jon Mikl Thor was offered a large deal to star in a production at the Aladdin Resort & Casino in Las Vegas called 'Red Hot and Blue'.
 Frank Soda wanted to keep touring with the band, so Frank Soda and The Imps were formed.
 Jon Mikl Thor went on to star in Las Vegas and was discovered by Merv Griffin, who had Thor perform live on the Merv Griffin Show from Caesars Palace on national television.
 Thor's performance was a hit, and offers came in from various major labels.
 Thor decided to sign with RCA Records in late 1976.

 This new incarnation of Thor was formed in 1977 by Jon Mikl Thor and released their debut album Keep the Dogs Away.
 After much touring, Jon Mikl Thor resided in New York City.
 He formed a new band with backing members Rusty Hamilton aka Queen Pantera, Mike Favata, Jimmy Ambrose, James Whang and Keith Zazzi in 1983 and released the Unchained EP.
-The record, which was on Mongel Horde Records in the USA got picked up for distribution in England through Albion Records.
-The band travelled to London, England to perform at the Marquee Club and signed with Motörhead's manager Douglas Smith.
+The record, which was on Mongol Horde Records in the USA got picked up for distribution in England through Albion Records.
+The band travelled to London, England, to perform at the Marquee Club and signed with Motörhead's manager Douglas Smith.
 In 1984, the band decided to live in the UK.
 Most of the time was spent at studios in London, writing and recording new material.
 The songs "Let the Blood Run Red" and "Thunder on the Tundra" became instant chart toppers with "Thunder on the Tundra" reaching number one on the British rock chart.